isca90/isca90/README.md

 - **Plans for the future**:
-    - Looking for a job at the moment
     - Get confortable with newer versions of .NET
     - Learn more about SQL
     - ∞